pupil-labs/hmd-eyes/README.md

 8. Choose the calibration method under 'PupilGaze' GameObject >> Calibration >>2D/3D
 9. To calibrate press the `C` key, or click on the Calibrate button

+## Develeoper Setup

+1. Open `Assets/scene/Calibration.unity` with the Unity3d Editor.
+2. Select the GameObject called 'PupilGaze'
+3. Under Settings, tick the ShowAll checkbox, this will enable you to see all exposed variables.
+4. There are 5 Syles that can be adjusted.
+Main Tabs, Settings Labels, Settings Values, Settings Browse, Logo.
+5. The Default paths and file names for the Pupil Service App are stored under the Platforms variable for each platform.
+You can add one manually if your current platform is not listed.
+6. In the current version the 2D and 3D calibration points are not exposed in the final GUI, but you can find and edit them here until the interface comes out.
+Relevant variables : Calib Points 2D, Calib Points 3D.

 ## Connect

 Chat with the hmd-eyes community here [![Gitter](https://badges.gitter.im/pupil-labs/hmd-eyes.svg)](https://gitter.im/pupil-labs/hmd-eyes?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)